hcansiz/tech-test-dotnet-backend/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implementation of part 1 & 2?

+**Answer:**
+- DbContext created in every loop iteration (performance issue)
+- Poor variable naming (`_mlt` was cryptic)
+- No error handling for invalid product IDs
+- Magic numbers (AddDays(2), AddDays(1)) without explanation
+- No dependency injection (controller creates dependencies directly)
+- Weekend logic mixed with business logic (hard to test and modify)
+- No service layer (business logic in controller)

 Q2.
 What best practices have you used while implementing your solution?

+**Answer:**
+- Added service layer with dependency injection for better separation of concerns
+- Added error handling with user-friendly API error messages
+- Extracted methods with single responsibilities (weekend handling, lead time calculation)
+- Added extensive unit tests covering all scenarios and edge cases
+- Used meaningful variable and method names
+- Added documentation for all methods
+- Tried to follow SOLID principles throughout the codebase

 Q3.
 What further steps would you take to improve the solution given more time?

+**Answer:**
+- Inject IDbContext into service for better testability and mocking
+- Add logging for debugging and monitoring
+- Add API versioning and OpenAPI documentation
+- Add integration tests for the full API endpoint

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)

+**Answer:**
+I'm excited about AI-assisted development tools like GitHub Copilot, Cursor, Claude Code etc. They're transforming how we write code by providing intelligent suggestions and helping with repetitive tasks.
+For a service like this, these tools could help generate comprehensive unit tests, suggest edge cases we might miss, and help refactor code more efficiently.
+It's making developers more productive while maintaining code quality.

 ## Request and Response Examples